 Scott Grawe, Associate Professor, illustrates key course concepts for SCM 466: Supply Chain Management

-Students may review content at any time because Grawe has provided access to it through Blackboard.
+Students may review content at any time because Grawe has provided access to it through Canvas.
 In addition to the online content, Grawe’s class meets one time per week to go through case studies and various interactive activities designed to maximize face-to-face learning time.
 View Scott Grawe, Associate Professor, illustrates key course concepts for SCM 466: Supply Chain Management YouTube Video.

 Amber Bellville, College of Business, flips SCM 301: Supply Chain Management